teddy-wests1de/intro-component-with-signup-form/README.md

 ### What I learned

 ### Continued development
+- Learning to do Form Validation with pop-up error boxes relative to the input field.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Example resource 1](https://www.youtube.com/watch?v=rsd4FNGTRBw) - This helped me for adding the error class to the input parent element.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author